ackao/csuf-autograder-template/README.md

 * points: how many points each assertion is worth, default 1
 * max_score: how many points the entire test case is worth (equal to points if not set)
 * all_or_nothing: if a single assertion fails, the score is 0. false by default.
-* visibility: test case visibility to students, visibile by default
+* visibility: test case visibility to students, visibile by default (see blackbox testing for options)

 Example test case:
 ```c++